 That day is here.
 The dedication for the Gold Star Families Monument was going to take place during the annual Gathering in the Pines event, but COVID-19 derailed that plan.
-The hope is that the dedication can be held the first week in April 2021 for the Gold Star Families, District IV garden clubs, POW/MIA committee members, donors, and others interested.
+The hope is that the dedication can be held February 27, 2021 for the Gold Star Families, District IV garden clubs, POW/MIA committee members, donors, and others interested.

 Vernon is grateful for Elrod and the District IV garden clubs.
 She said, “It’s only through National Garden Clubs Inc. that the Blue and Gold Star Monument program even exists.”

 Prosser Inc. has generously designed the environment for the monument, and the goal is to finalize it by the end of this year.